 See example of the total charges over 5 years

 Unicorn is an established fund manager with significant experience in both the AIM market and in managing UK small-cap portfolios.
-While the service is one of the newer entrants to the IHT market, the team has been investing in AIM for over two decades and also manage the UK’s largest AIM VCT.
+The team has been investing in AIM for over two decades and also manage the UK’s largest AIM VCT.

 Unicorn believes it is well placed to manage an AIM IHT Service, particularly given the strong overlap with its other mandates, which should provide the service with valuable perspective.